 We have been dependent upon our Remote Power Patent for a significant portion of our revenue.
-Our Remote Power Patent has generated licensing revenue in excess of \$170,000,000 from May 2007 through March 31, 2021.
-In addition, revenue for the years ended December 31, 2020, 2019 and 2018 from license agreements for our Remote Power Patent constituted \$4,403,000 (100% of our revenue), \$3,037,000 (100% of our revenue) and \$15,785,000 (71% of our revenue), respectively.
+We had revenue of \$18,692,000 for the six months ended June 30, 2021 from one licensee of our Remote Power Patent.
+Revenue for the years ended December 31, 2020, 2019 and 2018 from license agreements for our Remote Power Patent constituted \$4,403,000 (100% of our revenue), \$3,037,000 (100% of our revenue) and \$15,785,000 (71% of our revenue), respectively.
 As a result of the expiration of our Remote Power Patent on March 7, 2020, we no longer receive licensing revenue for our Remote Power Patent for any period subsequent to the expiration date.
-Except for the uncertain revenue from our Remote Power Patent for periods prior to its expiration date from HP, Netgear and Plantronics (successor to Polycom) (see Notes I[1], I[5] and I[6] to our unaudited condensed consolidated financial statements included herein), our future revenue will be entirely dependent on our ability to monetize our Mirror Worlds, Cox M2M/IoT patent portfolios as well as any new patents we may acquire.
+Except for the uncertain revenue from our Remote Power Patent for periods prior to its expiration date from Netgear and Plantronics (successor to Polycom) (see Notes I[5] and I[6] to our unaudited condensed consolidated financial statements included herein), our future revenue will be entirely dependent on our ability to monetize our Mirror Worlds, Cox and M2M/IoT patent portfolios as well as any new patents we may acquire.